ykovelman/slate/source/index.md

 # Introduction

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.
+Welcome to the MJM Shipping API!
+You can use our API to access MJM Shipping API endpoints, which can get information on various quotes, shipment bookings, shipment tracking in our database.

-We have language bindings in Shell, Ruby, and Python!
+We have language bindings in Shell, Ruby, Python, and Java!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 This example API documentation page was created with [Slate](http://github.com/tripit/slate).
 Feel free to edit it and use it as a base for your own API's documentation.